Kevin Brown (linebacker)

-Kevin Brown II (born October 18, 1993) is an American former professional football linebacker.
+Kevin Brown II (born October 18, 1993) is an American former professional football linebacker who played for the Ottawa Redblacks and Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He played college football at Cincinnati.
-He was a member of the Ottawa Redblacks, Edmonton Elks and Winnipeg Blue Bombers of the Canadian Football League (CFL).

 Early life

 Brown played high school football in Indianapolis, Indiana for the Lawrence Central Bears from 2010 to 2011.

 College career

 Brown played college football for the Cincinnati Bearcats from 2012 to 2015.